Exercise 09 - Topology optimization for continua¶

 To save material, the bookshelf should use only 40% of the given design space, while being as stiff as possible to support many books without bending.
 We want to achieve this by topology optimization of the component.

-To do so, we implement a topology optimization algorithm with optimality conditions in a function named optimize(fem, rho_0, rho_min, rho_max, V_0, iter=100, alpha=0.5, m=0.2, p=1.0, r=0.0) that takes the FEM model fem, the initial density distribution rho_0, the minimum and maximum thickness distributions rho_min, rho_max, the volume constraint, the maximum iteration count iter with a default value of 100, a SIMP penalty factor p with default 1, and a radius for sensitivity filtering r with a default 0.0.
+To do so, we implement a topology optimization algorithm with the optimality criteria method in a function named optimize(fem, rho_0, rho_min, rho_max, V_0, iter=100, alpha=0.5, m=0.2, p=1.0, r=0.0) that takes the FEM model fem, the initial density distribution rho_0, the lower and upper density bounds rho_min, rho_max, the volume constraint V_0, the maximum iteration count iter with a default value of 100, the stabilization exponent alpha of the update rule with a default value of 0.5, the move limit m with a default value of 0.2, a SIMP penalty factor p with default 1, and a radius for sensitivity filtering r with a default 0.0.
+The function should return the histories of design variables and compliance values.

 a) Check if there is a feasible solution, i.e. if the design with minimum density has a volume smaller than the volume constraint.
 If not, raise an exception.
-Hint: You can compute the volume as the inner product of rho_min and the element volumes.
+Hint: You can compute the volume as the inner product of rho_min and the element volumes vols.

 f) Define a function make_step(mu) that computes the design variable update for a given Lagrange parameter mu.
-Hints: Use the formula from the optimality conditions and clamp the result with the move limits.
+Hints: Evaluate $G_j$ and the update rule from the recap and clamp the result between the move limits using torch.clamp().

 g) Define a function g(mu) that evaluates the volume constraint.
-Hints: Use the make_step function to compute the design variable update and return the volume constraint violation.
+Hints: Use the make_step function to compute the design variable update and return the volume constraint violation $g(\mu)$.

 In [5]: